 Tracking mortgage rates can be a headache.
-But for the 88 percent of homebuyers who finance, keeping an eye on home loan rates to find a drop could be enough to lower your monthly payment.
-There are also six ways to help make your rate cheaper, no matter what the market’s doing.
+But for the 87 percent of homebuyers who finance, keeping an eye on home loan rates could be enough to lower your monthly payment.* There are also six ways to help decrease your rate, no matter what the market’s doing.

-You can also use six tips to help lower your mortgage rate and make homebuying cheaper:
+You can use six tips to help lower your mortgage rate and make homebuying even cheaper:

 1. Get a rate quote.